MV Asterix: Service

 In August 2020, Asterix was deployed to the Arctic as part of Operation Nanook along with and from the Royal Canadian Navy and warships from the Danish, French, U.S. navies.
 In August 2022, it was announced that the Royal Canadian Navy's charter of the ship would be extended for at least a further two years with further options to renew the charter, or to purchase the ship, thereafter.
 In November 2022, the ship arrived at the Davie Shipyard for a one month maintenance period after which she would return to service.

 On 26 March 2023, Asterix and the frigate left Halifax on a deployment to the South China Sea and the Indo-Pacific region.
 The ships, joined by Ottawa, returned to Vancouver in December.
 In mid 2024, Asterix took part in the multi-national exercise RIMPAC 2024 along with the offshore patrol vessel and the frigate Vancouver.

+In March 2026, the ship participated in the Royal Australian Navy's Exercise Kakadu Fleet Review in Sydney Harbour.